LZZZZ/Okamera/README.md

 Okamera is a simple program for continuously recording video using the Raspberry Pi Camera Module.

-It uses raspivid to do the recording, so it can record video up to 1080p at 30 frames per second.
+It uses raspivid for the recording, so it can record video up to raspivid limit (depends on raspi and camera module versions).

-There is no motion detection because it's designed to be used in external environments, where there's always motion, and with an external USB hard drive or a very large USB flash memory/SD card.
+There is no motion detection.
+Okamera is designed to be used in external environments (where there's always motion) and with an external USB hard drive or a large USB flash memory/SD card.
+It can record up to 7 days using a 64GB SD card, at a quality level far superior from traditional cameras.

-You can use an web server with php to access the videos remotely, and ffmpeg is required, for muxing and creating thumbnails.
-Avconv does NOT work.
-You need to compile ffmpeg, with can take a few hours.
+You can use an web server with php to access the videos remotely.

-Using a RTC module is also highly recommended.
+Using a RTC module is also recommended.

 # Compilation and installation

-1. Make sure that your Raspberry Pi and it's camera module are working
+1. Make sure that your Raspberry Pi and it's camera module are working, and that your system is up to date

-2. Install libwebp-dev
+2. Install ffmpeg
-  `sudo apt-get install libwebp-dev`
+  `sudo apt install ffmpeg`

-3. Download and compile ffmpeg following this guide: https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu.
-There's no need for libass, libfdk-aac, libmp3lame, libopus, libtheora, libvorbis and libx265 so you can remove those options when running configure.
-You do need libwebp, so add `--enable-libwebp`

-4. Download and compile
+3. Download and compile
   ```
   cd ~
   git clone https://github.com/LZZZZ/Okamera.git